 How does it work?

 During a TMS session, an electromagnetic coil is placed against the scalp near the forehead.
-The electromagnet painlessly delivers a magnetic pulse that stimulates nerve cells in the prefrontal cortex and limbic system, regions of the brain involved in mood control and depression.
-This pulse activates regions of the brain that have decreased activity in people with depression.
+The electromagnet painlessly delivers a brief magnetic pulse that stimulates brain cells.
+The pulse activates nerve cells in the limbic system, a region of the brain involved in mood control that often has decreased activity in people with depression.
 TMS lets the brain practice actions that are much like having positive thoughts.
-Neurons in the brain release neurotransmitters just as they do when we have positive experiences.

-Antidepressant medications can lead to side effects.
 TMS is non-invasive and involves no drugs.
-The side effects are minimal, usually no more than a temporary headache, and often are completely absent.
+This means that side effects are very minimal, usually no more than a temporary headache, and often are completely absent.

-TMS involves a series of sessions lasting less than one hour.
-It takes place in the office and patients can drive home afterward — or back to work or school.
+TMS involves a series of treatment sessions to be effective.
+It takes place in the office and patients can drive home afterward – or back to work or school.
+The first session will last about 60 minutes, and follow-up sessions are usually shorter.
+You’ll be awake and alert during the treatment, sitting in a comfortable chair.
 Earplugs are provided for patients who don’t care for the noise, but patients can chat or listen to music instead.

 - Safe and effective